 The Company's financial statements are prepared in accordance with generally accepted accounting principles applicable to a going concern.
 This contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
-As of June 30, 2011 and December 31, 2010, the Company has a working capital deficit of \$311,357 and \$88,438, and an accumulated deficit of \$411,779 and \$188,714.
-The Company will be dependent upon the raising of additional capital through placement of our common stock in order to implement its business plan, or by merging with an operating company.
-There can be no assurance that the Company will be successful in either situation in order to continue as a going concern.
-The Company is funding its initial operations by way of issuing Founder's shares and through operations.
+As of September 30, 2011 and December 31, 2010, the Company has a working capital deficit of \$ 397,297 and \$88,438, and an accumulated deficit of \$ 405,050 and \$188,714.
+The Company has increased revenues through the advertising contract and feels it will be able to meet its obligation.
+If the current expansion is not sustained, we will be dependent upon the raising of additional capital through placement of our common stock in order to implement its business plan or by using outside financing.
+There can be no assurance that the Company will be successful in these situations in order to continue as a going concern.
+The Company is funding its operations by operations with some shareholder advances.